bolliy/ioBroker.sun2000/README.md

 -->
 ### **WORK IN PROGRESS**
 * dependency and configuration updates
+* modbus device remains active in standby on the inverter M2,M3

 ### 0.8.0 (2024-04-19)
 * Check numerical values for plausibility #75